-(i) Investment properties
+i.
+Investment properties

-Northview determined the fair value of each investment property using the valuation methodology and key assumptions described in Note 2(C).
-Refer to Note 4 for a reconciliation of the fair value of investment properties for the period ended December 31, 2020.
+Northview determined the fair value of each investment property using the valuation methodology and key assumptions described in Note 2(Q).
+Refer to Note 4 for a reconciliation of the fair value of investment properties for the year ended December 31, 2021 and the period ended December 31, 2020.

-(ii) Mortgages payable
+ii.
+Mortgages payable

 The fair value of mortgages payable is estimated based on the present value of future payments, discounted at the yield on a Government of Canada bond with the nearest maturity date to the underlying mortgage, plus an estimated credit spread at the reporting date for a comparable mortgage or the yield of a comparable mortgage.
-The spread rates used as at December 31, 2020 and on the acquisition date of November 2, 2020 ranged from 0.24% to 2.97%, depending on the nature and terms of the respective mortgages.
+As at December 31, 2021, the spread rates referenced maturities of up to ten years and ranged from 0.85% to 2.12% (December 31, 2020 - 0.24% to 2.35%), depending on the nature and terms of the respective mortgages.

-(iii) Other financial assets and financial liabilities
+iii.
+Other financial assets and liabilities

 The fair value of Northview's other financial assets and liabilities approximate their recorded carrying values due to their short-term nature.
-These include accounts receivable, other long-term assets, and trade and other payables.
+These include cash and cash equivalents, restricted cash, accounts receivable, other long-term assets, trade and other payable, and distributions payable.

-b) Risk management related to financial instruments
+b.
+Risk management related to financial instruments

 Northview is exposed to utility cost, credit, interest rate, and liquidity risks associated with its financial assets and liabilities.
-Northview followed the overall risk management policies as established by the Trustees of Northview during the period presented.
+Northview followed the overall risk management policies as established by the Trustees of Northview during the periods presented.
 Management performs ongoing assessments so that all significant risks related to financial instruments are reviewed and addressed in light of changes to market conditions and Northview's operating activities.